richardsc/nb/README.md

 of complex logical expressions will pay off in any significant way, so that is a low-priorty item.

+* Auto-tagging may be useful.
+For example, Git users might appreciate auto-tagging to the repo containing the present working directory, if there is one.
+To test out whether this works, try

+    nb developer

+(which does nothing but print a message).

 * There could be a graphical interface to supplement the command line interface.
 However, constructing the graphical interface is arduous, so this is not a high priority.